Romulo-Moraes/Assembly-Toolkit/07. Stack/README.md

 # 7. Stack
 The stack is a segment of memory that is very useful for storing various types of data.
-Although we already have the .data, .bss, and .rodata segments, the stack is particularly useful for many other things, such as stack frames, providing a more dynamic way to store data, etc. To operate in this segment, I will introduce you to two more registers: the Base Pointer and the Stack Pointer.
+Although we already have the .data, .bss, and .rodata segments, the stack is particularly useful for many other things, such as stack frames, providing a more dynamic way to store data.
+To operate in this segment, I will introduce you to two more registers: the Base Pointer and the Stack Pointer.

 ## 7.1.
 The new registers
 Only these two new registers are necessary to manipulate the stack segment, the RBP (Base Pointer) and RSP (Stack Pointer).
 The Base Pointer (RBP) always points to the beginning of a block of memory that is important at the current time of your program logic.
 The Stack Pointer (RSP) always points to the current limit of allocated memory and is also useful for pushing values onto the stack, similar to a real stack data structure.
 You must be careful when dealing with these two aspects because you are getting closer to the risk of segmentation faults.
 If you aren't careful, your program may crash.